knutwalker/typed-actors/tut/props.md

 #### Type Currying for Props

 `PropsFor` only works with a `TypedActor`.
-There is yet another way to create a `Props`, that hast the type information curried, `PropsOf`.
+There is yet another way to create a `Props`, that has the type information curried, `PropsOf`.
 With `PropsOf`, you apply once with the message type and then use one of the three ways to create a `Props`.
 This works for all actors

 ```scala